minetest/minetest/doc/lua_api.md

 {-0.5, -0.5, -0.5, 0.5, 0.5, 0.5},
 ```

-To avoid collision issues, keep each value within the range of +/- 1.45.
+To avoid collision issues, keep each value within the range of +/- 1.45
-This also applies to leveled nodeboxes, where the final height shall not
+for collision boxes.
+This also applies to leveled collision boxes, where
-exceed this soft limit.
+the final height shall not exceed this soft limit.
+The same restrictions apply to selection boxes, with one exception:
+Their maximum allowed height is +16.5.

 Map terminology and coordinates